 are the symptoms of SSPE?

 - unusual behavior

-- decrease in cognitive and social abilities
+- a decrease in your cognitive and social abilities

-- difficulty with schoolwork
+- difficulty completing schoolwork or work

 - tense or lax muscles